San Diego Catastrophic Injury Attorney

 - Workplace accidents can forever change a person’s ability to provide for him or herself, and could lead to any of the above injuries.

 - Medical malpractice cases where improper care was administered, either through an incorrect procedure, a failure to diagnose, or a botched procedure, all could lead to catastrophic injuries such as spinal cord injury, unnecessary amputation, or loss of motor skills.

 - Dangerous products can seriously injure an individual even when they are used properly, and can result in any of the above depending on the type of product that caused the accident.
 (See product liability attorney.)

 In most cases, catastrophic injury can occur at any time, and in most places.
 From the privacy of one’s home to the confines of one’s vehicle to the supposed safety of one’s office, catastrophic injuries can creep up on unsuspecting victims at any moment, and almost always result from the negligence of others.

-If you suffer from a catastrophic injury, you need the Law Offices of Steven A. Elia.
+If you suffer from a catastrophic injury, you need the Elia Law Firm.

 We are relentless in the pursuit of the maximum compensation for your catastrophic injury.
 Our proven 98.5% success rate confirms that.